Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Grant Holicky 06:25

 Yeah.
-And that, I mean, we can do a whole episode on self talk.
-That would be wildly interesting.
+And that, I mean, we can do a whole episode on self talk that would be wildly interesting.
 But the self talk comes into play on this too.
-We’ll come back to that.
-What’s your ideal mental still
+We can come back to that.
+What’s your ideal mental state?

-see if you can guess mine, this was literally part of my pre race routine for races that I care about.
-I would walk around the start line looking for somebody that I don’t like.
-And I would go talk with them until they really forgive my language pissed me off.
+Let’s see if you can guess mine – this was literally part of my pre-race routine for races that I care about: I would walk around the start line looking for somebody that I don’t like who really annoys me and I would go talk with them until they really – forgive my language – pissed me off.
+And then I’d get on –

 Trevor Connor 06:59

-on my bike.
-Just go out that guy.
-They just complain in my head about him.
-And that got me in the right
+On my bike, just go “that guy…” – just complain in my head about him and that got me in the right state.

 Rob Pickels 07:07